By Hannah Hughes

 I thought the fear would subside if I threw myself in at the deep end, but after five weeks of travelling through Costa Rica and Nicaragua, I was still as jumpy as a wild antelope who’d strayed too far from the herd’s safety.

 Although I was scared, returning home wasn’t an option.
-I had finally escaped England, lockdown, and Boris Johnson, and to return would have been to contradict everything I had dreamed of doing during the last year of being unable to leave my house.
-By staying in Central America – pushing, challenging, and daring myself to avoid my comfort zone – something had to come from it.
+I had finally escaped England, lockdown, and Boris Johnson, and to return would have been to contradict everything I had dreamed of doing during the last year of being housebound.
+By staying in Central America – pushing, challenging, and daring myself – something had to come from it.
 Resilience?
 Growth?
 A lesson?
-(Alas, the divine wisdom was yet to grace my consciousness, but I was willing to hang around in limbo for a little while longer.)
+(The divine wisdom was yet to grace my consciousness, but I was willing to hang around in limbo for a little while longer.)

-Travelling is often glamorised as an exotic adventure accessible only to the rich, the fearless, or the blessed.
-It is romanticised as an endless holiday filled with beach bars and love affairs and no worries.
-Don’t get me wrong, there is a lot of that, but people often overlook the times you don’t feel safe; the times your exhausted of being the sole person responsible; the times you miss your family so much you’d give anything even for a nostalgic punch in the rib from your older brother.
+Travelling is often glamorised as an exotic adventure accessible only to the lucky few.
+It is romanticised as an endless holiday filled with beach bars and happy hours and love affairs.
+People often overlook the times you don’t feel safe; the times your exhausted of being the sole person responsible.
 Everybody back home thought I was living the dream, but really, I was losing sleep.
 Relaxation was as far from my mind as my cosy slippers and bed socks five thousand miles away in England.

-But despite not hitting it off with Central America, I hadn’t yet exhausted all options.
-I was willing to try one more thing to force harmony upon me and the hostile region…
+But despite not hitting it off with Central America, I hadn’t yet run out of options.
+I was willing to try one more thing to force harmony upon me and the hostile region…volunteer in a hostel.

 In Kristin Newman’s memoir, What I Was Doing While You Were Breeding, she experiences a similar love for Argentina.
 Kristin was thirty-one and on a hiatus from her job as a TV comedy writer when she visited Argentina.
 During her two-month trip, she met a man, rented an apartment, and learned Spanish.
 She describes Argentina as winning the prize for “Kristen’s Happiest Extended Period of Time Ever.”